decentraland/documentation/content/creator/sdk7/debugging/report-bug.md

 weight: 4
 ---

-If you encounter any bugs or issues with the Decentraland SDK and the Editor, please report them on our GitHub repository [here](https://github.com/decentraland/sdk/issues/new/choose).
+If you encounter any bugs or issues with the Decentraland SDK and the Scene Editor, please report them on our GitHub repository [here](https://github.com/decentraland/sdk/issues/new/choose).

 ## Before you report a bug